Honors colleges and programs: Honors colleges vs. honors programs

 Admission to honors colleges and programs is selective.
 Honors colleges often have smaller classes.
 The difference between an honors college and honors program varies, but has little to do with the level of resources allocated by a university.
 For example, some public universities, namely large universities, offer multiple well-funded honors programs for specific academic disciplines, including arts and sciences or liberal arts (with a broad sub-list of possible disciplines, including mathematics), business, natural sciences, health sciences, engineering, and computer science.
 Aside from that, honors programs, compared to honors colleges, are sometimes smaller and less formal, but might not offer additional resources – such as exclusive residences and academic buildings.

 In some institutions, very few, honors programs are built around unique degree programs unto themselves.
 Most honors colleges, academically, offer no degrees, but administratively are structured as autonomous collegiate units on equal footing with the other collegiate units of their respective institutions.

 The decision to structure an honors program as a college may relate to how an institution itself is structured.
 A collegiate university, one that is composed of several constituent colleges might, administratively, favor an honors college over an honors program.
 Alternatively, university departments, constituent institutes, and constituent colleges might prefer honors programs specific to their respective missions.
 If a university is institute centric, an honors program might be structured as an honors institute.

 Selected commentary

 Frank Bruni – a journalist with the New York Times and author of the 2015 book Where You Go Is Not Who You'll Be, An Antidote To The College Admission Mania – has expressed general acclaim for honors colleges and programs and cites some advantages.
+In his 2015 column "A Prudent College Path", he cited the value of public university honors colleges and programs and recommended books by John Willingham, who evaluated honors colleges for many years.